ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 There are two additional Redis instanceses that will run inside the cluster via our configuration.
 You do not need to worry about those.

-### 2.6 Files and Images Storage
+### 2.6 File and Image Storage

-Zenhub will required two object storage buckets to store files and images attached to issues using Zenhub's webbapp.
+ZenHub requires two object storage buckets.
+One to store files (PDFs, Word documents, etc...) and another to store images and videos which are attached to issues using ZenHub's webapp.

 Resources required:

 - 2 buckets
   * `files` bucket
   * `images` bucket
-- IAM user access_key_id
+- IAM user `access_key_id`
-- IAM user access_key_secret
+- IAM user `access_key_secret`
-- Bucket policy or permissions allowing bucket `list` and objects `get` from K8s nodes
+- Bucket policy or permissions allowing bucket `list` and objects `get` from Kubernetes nodes

-> ⚠️ **NOTE:** At the moment only AWS S3 API is supported.
+> ⚠️ **NOTE:** At the moment, only AWS S3 API is supported for buckets.
+S3-compatible APIs (such as IBM Cloud's Object Storage) should also work.

-To access and write these objects Zenhub also require CLI/API crdentials ( access_key_id/access_key_secret or simmiliar ) for a IAM user with at least read and write access.
+To access and write these objects ZenHub also requires CLI/API credentials (`access_key_id`/`access_key_secret` or similar) for a IAM user with at least read and write access.

-> ⚠️ **NOTE:** At the moment only IAM credentials are supported.
-There is some work in progress to support roles.
+> ⚠️ **NOTE:** At the moment, only authentication via IAM credentials is supported.
+Support for role-based authentication is planned for a future release.

-IAM credetials are used by ZHE to write ( `put` ) objects and to create temporary pre-signed links.
+IAM credentials are used by ZenHub to write (`put`) objects and to create temporary pre-signed links.

-To read ( `get` ) images and allow users to see uploaded images embebed in the issues, the cluster nodes or network need to have propper access.
+To read (`get`) images and allow users to see uploaded images embedded in the issue page, the cluster nodes or network need to have proper access.

 ## 3. Configuration